Frequently Used Terms

 Sharpe Ratio – The risk premium on the portfolio (Expected return [minus] risk free rate) divided by the standard deviation of the portfolio.
 What can be inferred from the Sharpe Ratio is risk-adjusted performance.
 Risk is represented by the standard deviation or volatility in the denominator; its reward is the risk premium in the numerator.
 Thus, the larger the Sharpe ratio, the better the performance considering the risk.
 For the charts, above the Sharpe ratio is: for the S&P is .0284, for the AGG is .8715 and for Netflix is .1489.
 This is assuming a risk free rate of 3%.

 Beta – A measure of systematic risk compared to either a specific industry benchmark or the market as a whole.
 No matter the benchmark chosen, it is assigned a beta of 1.
 The beta of portfolios or securities is set against the benchmark such that betas above 1 will be more volatile in up and down turns and betas below 1 will be less volatile in up and down turns.
 A portfolio with beta 1.5 is 50% more volatile than the benchmark, a portfolio with beta .5 is 50% less volatile than the benchmark.

-Aggressive Investing – Aggressive investing is seeking higher returns and accepting increased risk; here at Pivotal Financial that means approximately an allocation beta of 1.3 compared to the S&P 500.
+Aggressive Investing – Aggressive investing is seeking higher returns and accepting increased risk; here at Red Drum Financial Group that means approximately an allocation beta of 1.3 compared to the S&P 500.

-Conservative Investing – Conservative investing is seeking lower risk and accepting lower returns; here at Pivotal Financial that means approximately an allocation beta of less than 0.5 compared to the S&P 500.
+Conservative Investing – Conservative investing is seeking lower risk and accepting lower returns; here at Red Drum Financial Group that means approximately an allocation beta of less than 0.5 compared to the S&P 500.

 Dividend – Reoccurring payment to shareholders in exchange for their investment.